Makerspace-baasrode/eggbot/README.md

 ## original project

-this project is a make over of the [Eval Mad Scientists](https://hackaday.com/2019/04/17/what-can-you-learn-from-an-eggbot/) eggbot project.
-All credits go to them as the originator of the ideas.
+this project is a make over of the [Eval Mad Scientists](https://shop.evilmadscientist.com/productsmenu/766) eggbot project.
+All credits go to them as the originators of the ideas. (https://hackaday.com/2019/04/17/what-can-you-learn-from-an-eggbot/)